 A People's Salon

 Illinois Humanities cordially invites you to join us at Haymarket House for A People’s Salon: four energizing evenings of chef-driven meals, creative performances, and lively discussions about the big ideas and cultural movements of our moment.
 Each salon is curated around important current issues and features artists, thinkers, and organizers who will present original works that spark connections between our lived experiences, expert opinions, and the futures we want to see.
-Free food and drinks will be provided by the creative culinary studios TXA TXA Club and Kestral Wine and Spirits.
+Free food and drinks will be provided by the creative culinary studios TXA TXA Club and Kestral Wine and Spirits, and Revolution Brewing.
 Bring a friend or come alone – either way, you will leave with new ideas and new connections.

 Jane and Sylvia cr Glitter Guts peoplessalonclimate08282024 0317